 - Top things to do: walking around District 1, visiting the famous attractions, enjoying street food at street vendors & local markets, trying a cup of pavement coffee, experiencing the nightlife in Nguyen Hue walking street, exploring Bui Vien street, having a cruise tour on Saigon river,...

 Ho Chi Minh City Vietnam is a young and dynamic destination for traveling.
 This is considered the top-rated street food paradise in the world, hub and home to lots of French-style constructions, iconic historic sites, and entertaining activities.
 Saigon - the sleepless city of Vietnam, is a must-visit spot in Vietnam for business travelers & backpackers.
-Taking some holidays to Ho Chi Minh city, you have a chance to immerse in the vibrant atmosphere of a young and dynamic city, enjoy lots of great street dishes, fresh drinks and fun nightlife.
+Taking some holidays to Ho Chi Minh city, you have a chance to immerse in the vibrant atmosphere of a young and dynamic city, enjoy lots of great street dishes, fresh drinks and fun nightlife in Saigon Vietnam with abundant things to do and see.